JasonDeJesuz/JasonDeJesuz/README.md

 - Architected backends that scale, frontends that feel good, and flows that automate what used to take teams.
 - Deeply technical.
 Even deeper into delivery.
 My work always ends in something real getting into users’ hands.

+## Where my focus lies right now

+- DIRT: Reshaping land development cycles in the USA.
+- YEETCODE: Giving third world origin solo tech founders accesss to first world opporunities.
+- ARGUS: Arbitrage, everything.

 ## Things I've Built

+- Live tutoring platform being used by tutors across UK and UAE.
 - An arbitrage scanner across 20+ exchanges with WebSockets + AI that’s helped real people profit in crypto.
+Well used to.
-- A calorie tracker with computer vision and GPT integration.
-Over $10K revenue, self-funded.
+- A calorie tracker with computer vision and LLM integrations to create your best self.
+- Conversational agents that write reports, generate insights, and reduce human workload in actual business ops.
 - Internal tooling that’s closed deals, cut costs, and automated the stuff people usually outsource.
-- Conversational agents that write reports, generate insights, and reduce human workload in actual business ops.

 ## My Edge